Opentrons/Protocols/protocols/1488-atlas-genomics/README.md

 7. Set up your deck according to the deck map.
 8. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
 9. Hit "Run".
-10. Robot will distribute buffer from 12-row trough to the dilution plate(s).
+10. Robot will distribute buffer from 12-row trough in slot 7 to the dilution plate(s).
 11. Robot will serially dilute samples down the plate(s).
-12. Robot will distribute buffer from 12-row trough to the bDNA plate.
+12. Robot will distribute buffer from 12-row trough in slot 9 to the bDNA plate.
 13. Robot will transfer the last dilutions to the bDNA plate in duplicate.